 I wasn’t using my mechs properly to carry workers around, so I wasn’t controlling enough areas and didn’t have the option to build on tiles that score points at the end.

-You have to plan your turns well in advance so that you always have resources for bottom row action available.
-Ok, at the start you can afford a couple of dead turns, but after that, not so much.
-I still struggle with this aspect a lot.
+You have to plan your moves several turns in advance so that you always have resources for bottom-row action available.
+Ok, at the start you will have to make a couple of “dead” turns, but after that, you can’t afford them anymore.
+I still struggle with this aspect.

 Know Your Strengths and Weaknesses

-When I started, I did realize that each faction has its specialty, but I didn’t know (or care) enough to fully take benefit of their abilities.
+When I started, I did realize that each faction has its specialty, but I didn’t know enough to fully take benefit of their abilities.
 Well, I (and you) should.
 Since there are only five factions (in the base game), that shouldn’t be too hard.

 Have a Plan

 In the beginning, you’re going to have to take a couple of dead turns, but that’s ok if it sets you up for a strong mid-game production cycle.
 Use your move/produce/trade actions to achieve this.
 Most guides recommend five workers to be a good number to work with.
 Ideally, you would then move workers to your desired tiles with mechs, as this is much more efficient than moving workers one by one.

-Encounters can significantly boost your momentum or turn you in a completely different direction (your first encounter is particularly strong since you don’t have many assets yet).
+Encounters can significantly boost your momentum or steer you in a completely different direction (your first encounter is particularly strong since you don’t have many assets yet).

 The Do’s and Don’ts